Meet the Founder

 About Us

-Graced Training Center was born from a collective longing shared by dancers across the DMV.
-The artists who loved their craft yet struggled to find a place where they could grow consistently, safely, and authentically at any stage of life.
-For many of us, dance began in spaces that felt freeing and expressive, yet as we moved deeper into the industry, we encountered competitive environments, harmful norms, and training processes that left little room for imperfection, individuality, or late-blooming artistry.
+Graced Training Center was born from a shared longing among dancers across the DMV.
+Artists who love their craft yet struggle to find a place to train consistently, safely, and authentically at any stage of life.
+Many of us began dancing in spaces that felt free and expressive, only to encounter systems that prioritized performance, competition, and perfection over identity, growth, and care.

 GTC was created in response to that gap.

-Every dancer who enters our space is treated as a contributor, not just a participant.
-We cultivate rooms where artists can speak, discover, take risks, and be seen.
-We prioritize building a supportive community that replaces competition, and treats the process with the same reverence as performance.
+Every dancer who enters is treated as a contributor, not just a participant.
+We create spaces where artists can speak, explore, take risks, and be seen.
+Where community replaces competition and the process is honored as much as the performance.
 Our goal however, is not for you to remain in this place.
 We want to be the bridge that guides you to where you are meant to be, and a home to return to whenever you need refinement, remembering, or a fresh encounter with the artist you’re becoming.